Elwyn Jones, Baron Elwyn-Jones

 Frederick Elwyn Elwyn-Jones, Baron Elwyn-Jones, (24 October 1909 – 4 December 1989), commonly known as Elwyn Jones, was a Welsh barrister and Labour politician.

 Background and education

-Elwyn Jones was born in Llanelli, Carmarthenshire, and read history for a year at the University of Wales, Aberystwyth, and then at Gonville and Caius College, Cambridge.
+Elwyn Jones was born in Llanelli, Carmarthenshire.
+He was educated at Llanelli County School, before going on to read history for a year at the University of Wales, Aberystwyth, and then at Gonville and Caius College, Cambridge.
 He spent time in Germany in the 1930s.

 An acting bombardier in the Royal Artillery (Territorial Army), he was commissioned as a second lieutenant on 23 December 1939.
 He ended his service as a major.

 Legal career

 Jones became a barrister and Recorder of Merthyr Tydfil.
 He was also a broadcaster and journalist.
 He served as junior British Counsel during the Nuremberg Trials, and led for the prosecution (Leading Prosecutor) at the Hamburg trial of Marshal Erich von Manstein in 1948.
 He was appointed Queen's Counsel in 1953.

 In 1966, he led the prosecution of the Moors murderers, Ian Brady and Myra Hindley.